-Navanti's Periodic Table of Terrorist Groups provides an elegant and expertly built visualization of State Department's list of designated Foreign Terrorist Organizations augmented with various academic data.
-Each infographic is built by our in-house analysts and graphics team.
+Navanti's Periodic Table of Terrorist Groups provides a visualization of State Department's list of designated Foreign Terrorist Organizations.

 The most significant change between 2014 and 2017 was the proliferation of the Islamic State (ISIL) and its affiliates in Africa, the Middle East, and South Asia, adding five of the thirteen new groups over the reporting period.
 The Middle East and South Asia also experienced the most change in force size and number of attacks, with AQAP, AUM, DHKP, H, Hi, IG, JAT, and KACH increasing.
 While eight groups in total reduced the pace of their attacks on civilian and government targets, eight others maintained the level of activity by increasing their attacks: AAD, AQAP, ETA, Hi, IM, JeM, LJ, and TTP.